TABSO Flight 101: Background

 The 74 passengers on board Flight LZ101 were of 12 nationalities: Bulgarians, Argentinians, Britons, Chileans, Czechoslovaks, Germans, Hondurans, Hungarians, Japanese, Soviets, Swiss and Tunisians.
-Among them were Bulgarian opera soloist Katya Popova, Bulgaria's ambassador to the German Democratic Republic, General Ivan Buchvarov and famous Honduran writer and journalist Ramón Amaya Amador.
+Among them were four members of the Hungarian national judo team and their coach, Bulgarian opera soloist Katya Popova, Bulgaria's ambassador to the German Democratic Republic, General Ivan Buchvarov and famous Honduran writer and journalist Ramón Amaya Amador.
 The diversity of nationalities was partly explained by the recent Ninth Congress of the BKP Bulgarian Communist Party, many of them having been delegated to it by foreign communist parties.

 Events

 Flight LZ101 departed Budapest at 11:46 hours CET.
 While it was en route, weather in Prague deteriorated.
 Commander Antonov elected to make a diversion to Bratislava Airport, landing there at 11:58.
 By 15:30, the weather in Prague had improved and Antonov decided to prepare to resume the flight.
 Bratislava Airport meteorologist Jan Popeleny briefed the Commander that medium to strong turbulence was expected above the Little Carpathians hills north-west of Bratislava.

 By 16:10 the flight had boarded and at 16:20:30, Antonov was given clearance to taxi to Runway 04 or Runway 31 at his discretion.
 (He chose to use Runway 31 whose extended centreline crossed the Little Carpathians.)
 At the same time, he was cleared to take off, to turn right, to overfly the Nitra radio beacon and to proceed to overhead Brno and on to Prague at 5100 m Meanwhile, an Il-14 airliner of Czechoslovak Airlines (now as Czech Airlines) had taken off from Bratislava.
 In order to maintain separation between the slower Il-14 and his faster Il-18, Antonov was instructed to maintain a height of 300 m until cleared to climb to his cruise altitude.